-Your baby's healthcare providers should teach you to bathe your baby before your baby is discharged.
+Your baby's healthcare providers should teach you to bathe your baby before your baby is discharged from the NICU.
 Your baby typically only needs to be bathed 2-3 times per week.

 Sponge bathe your baby until the cord has fallen off.